 The Rent Officer sets the Local Housing Allowance rate for different sized properties within the broad rental market area.

-The Local Housing Allowance rates are set in April each year and will not change, even if your rent changes.
+The Local Housing Allowance rates are set in April each year and will not change during the year, even if your rent changes.

 Duration of Local Housing Allowance

 We will apply the Local Housing Allowance rate from the date you apply for Housing Benefit.
-It will be re-assessed by us in April each year.
+It will be re-assessed by us in April each year if the Department for Work and Pensions has agreed to an increase in the rates.
 If you have a rent increase during that time you will need to pay this yourself as we do not take this into account.
 We will re-assess your claim if the number of people in the house changes.

 Local Housing Allowance payments

-Local Housing Allowance is almost always paid direct to the claimant either every two or four weeks by crossed cheque or direct into your bank account using BACS payment depending on whether rent is charged on a weekly or monthly basis.
+Local Housing Allowance is almost always paid direct to the claimant either every two or four weeks direct into your bank account using BACS payment depending on whether rent is charged on a weekly or monthly basis.

-It is advisable for tenants who do not already hold a bank or building society account to open one (cheques and BACS payments cannot be paid into Post Office accounts).
+It is advisable for tenants who do not already hold a bank or building society account to open one (BACS payments cannot be paid into Post Office accounts).
 Basic bank accounts are available from most banks, building societies and credit unions.

-If you choose to receive payment by cheque you will normally receive this on the Monday following the date it is due.
-If you choose to receive payment by BACS the payment will go into your bank account on the Tuesday following the date it is due.
+Payments made by BACS will go into your bank account on the Tuesday following the date it is due.

 We will make a decision on every case individually and will always speak to the tenant before we come to a decision.
 We may ask for evidence to support a claim.
 The tenant, their landlord or someone acting on their behalf may make the application for payment to go to the landlord.